Unite Against Fascism: Arrests and violence

 On 19 August 2009, police arrested 19 protesters during a demonstration by UAF against the BNP's Red, White and Blue Festival in Codnor, Derbyshire.
 Four people were charged, three with public order offences and one with unlawfully obstructing the highway.

-On 22 October 2009, the UAF demonstration against Nick Griffin's appearance on the BBC's Question Time programme resulted in injuries to three police officers.
+On 22 October 2009, the UAF demonstration against BNP leader Nick Griffin's appearance on the BBC's Question Time programme resulted in injuries to three police officers.
 UAF national officer and (then) SWP National Secretary Martin Smith was found guilty of assaulting one of the police officers at South Western Magistrates' Court, London, on 7 September 2010.
 He was sentenced to a 12-month community order, with 80 hours' unpaid work, and was fined £450 pending an appeal.

 On 20 March 2010, demonstrations from UAF and the English Defence League (EDL) in Bolton led to violent confrontations and the arrest of at least 55 UAF supporters, including the UAF protest organiser Weyman Bennett, on suspicion of conspiracy to commit violent disorder.
 At least three EDL supporters were also arrested, and two UAF members were taken to hospital with a minor head and a minor ear injury.
 After Bennett was charged and released, he accused the police of being hostile to anti-racists and called for an inquiry into the police's actions that day.
 The police, while criticising the EDL for "vitriolic name-calling" blamed people predominantly associated with UAF for provoking violence and said that they "acted with, at times, extreme violence".
 All charges against Bennett were eventually dropped.
 In response to this news he was quoted as saying, "This is a victory for anti-fascists and for the right to protest.
 I'm proud to say that the threat of these charges has not deterred any of us from continuing to stand up against the EDL.
 I can now continue my work without this serious false allegation hanging over me.
 It is imperative we continue to protest to protect our multi-racial communities."

 On 30 August 2010, violence occurred in Brighton, East Sussex, during a UAF protest against a march organised by a group called the English Nationalist Alliance.
 A spokesman for the police, who were attempting to keep 250 protesters and marchers apart, said, "Unfortunately a small group from the counter-demonstration [UAF] resisted this and threw missiles at the police."
 There were fourteen arrests during the violence.

 On 2 June 2013, 58 anti-fascist demonstrators were arrested by police under Section 14 of the Public Order Act for failing to move up the street away from a BNP demonstration outside the Houses of Parliament against what the BNP describe as Islamic "hate preachers".
 Of the 58, only five were charged and their cases were dismissed at Westminster Magistrates' Court in April 2014.
 The police had earlier banned the BNP from marching from Woolwich Barracks to the Houses of Parliament, fearing violence.